DanRicc8081/ai-workflow-automation-portfolio/project-2-ai-email-responder/README.md

-# 📧 AI Email Auto-Responder System
+# AI Email Auto-Responder Workflow

 ## 🎥 Demo Video

-Short walkthrough of the system and how it works:
+Short walkthrough of the workflow and how it operates.

 👉 [▶️ Watch Demo Video](https://www.loom.com/share/8ac0332bd36f4fc99840d3a1fa38a016))

-## 🧩 Problem
+## Problem

-Businesses receive a large volume of emails, many of which are repetitive or low-priority.
-Manually reviewing, categorizing, and responding to each message can be time-consuming and inefficient.
+Handling repetitive emails manually can slow down communication and increase response time, especially when many messages require similar replies.

+This workflow was built to reduce repetitive email handling while still keeping human review before responses are sent.

-## 💡 Solution
+## Workflow Overview

-This automation uses AI-powered classification and response generation to streamline email handling.

-When a new email arrives in Gmail, the system extracts the content and sends it to OpenAI for analysis.
+When a new email is received, the workflow sends the message content to OpenAI for classification and draft generation.
-The AI classifies the message based on intent and determines whether a response is required.

-If a reply is needed, the system generates a contextual response and creates a draft email in Gmail for human review.
-If not, the email is automatically labeled and stored for reference.

-This approach reduces manual workload while maintaining human control over outgoing communication, ensuring quality and consistency.
+The response is converted into structured data and routed based on the type of request.

+Draft replies are then generated automatically and prepared for human review before sending.

-## 🧱 Architecture
+## 🏗️ Architecture

-Gmail Trigger → Extract Email → OpenAI → JSON Parsing → Router → Gmail Draft / Label
+Gmail → OpenAI → Data Processing → Router → Draft Response Generation

-This workflow processes incoming emails, classifies intent using AI, and routes them to either draft responses or automated labeling.

-This modular design allows easy extension to CRM systems, databases, or additional communication channels.
+This workflow uses routing logic to organize incoming emails and automate draft creation for repetitive communication tasks.

+Human review remains part of the workflow before responses are finalized.

-## 🛠 Tech Stack
+## 🛠️ Tech Stack

 - Make (Integromat)
-- OpenAI API (GPT)
+- OpenAI API
 - Gmail API
 - Webhooks

-This stack enables scalable and modular automation workflows using no-code/low-code tools combined with AI services.

 ## 🚀 Key Features

-- Automatic email classification using AI
+- Automated email classification
-- AI-generated contextual responses
+- AI-generated draft responses
-- Conditional routing (reply vs ignore)
-- Draft email creation for human review
-- Automatic labeling for ignored emails
+- Routing logic for different email types

-This system ensures that only relevant emails require human attention, significantly improving operational efficiency and response consistency.
+- Human-in-the-loop review process
+- Structured email processing workflows

-## 📈 Outcome
+## Outcome

-This system automates email triage and response generation, significantly reducing manual workload while ensuring consistent and context-aware communication.

-By combining AI classification with controlled response drafting, the system enables faster handling of incoming emails while maintaining quality and consistency.
+This workflow helps reduce repetitive email handling and speeds up response preparation while maintaining human oversight before sending replies.

-## 🔮 Possible Improvements
+## Possible Improvements

-In a production environment, this system could be extended by:
+Future improvements could include:
+- improved handling of unclear or incomplete emails
+- retry logic for failed API responses
+- additional routing conditions

-- Integrating with CRM systems (HubSpot, Salesforce)
+- integration with CRM or ticketing systems

-- Adding sentiment analysis for better prioritization
-- Auto-sending responses for low-risk scenarios
-- Storing conversations in a database (PostgreSQL, Airtable)
+## What I Learned

-- Building analytics dashboards for email trends
+- Building automated email handling workflows
+- Structuring AI-generated responses into usable outputs
+- Using routing logic to organize workflow behavior
+- Combining automation with human review processes

 ## 📸 Screenshots